Frequently Asked Questions (FAQs) About: Research Supplements to Promote Diversity in Health-Related Research (Diversity Supplements)

 Who is eligible to apply for Diversity Supplements?

 NIDA principal investigators who hold active R, P, or related series grants are eligible to apply for diversity supplement funding to support training for the diversity supplement recipient.
-There are restrictions on some grants (i.e., R03, R15, R21, etc. See the NIH Guidelines for details http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html).
+There are restrictions on some grant mechanisms (e.g. R03, R15, R21, R43/R44, P20/P30, etc. Contact Pamela Goodlow for details regarding eligible grant mechanisms.)
+In addition, see the NIH Guidelines for details http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html).

 In terms of eligibility, who can receive Diversity Supplement Funding through NIDA?